ITGymBros/SecPlusNotes/README.md

 - Operations and Incident Response
 - Governance, Risk, and Compliance

-You can get a more detailed breakdown of how these topics are introduced by checking the [Exam Objectives](/docs/comptia-security-sy0-601-exam-objectives-(2-0).pdf).
+To get a more detailed breakdown of how these topics are introduced, please check the [Exam Objectives](docs/pdfs/comptia-security-sy0-601-exam-objectives.pdf).

 ### How the notes are organized

 The notes are organised by "Chapter" and then further broken up into "sections".
-This is because of the studying resource I am using, [ITPro.tv](https://www.itpro.tv/), has it formatted this way.
-The sections that I have completed will be noted with a check mark.
+This is because of the studying resource being using, [ITPro.tv](https://www.itpro.tv/), has it formatted this way.
+The sections that have been completed will be noted with a check mark.
 Furthermore, any chapters that have been completed will also will be noted with a checkmark.

-Here is what you can expect from my notes going forward:
+Here is what you can expect from the notes going forward:

 - [ ] Chapter-01 | Threats, Attacks, and Vulnerabilities
 	- [X] [Section 01 - Social Engineering](Chapter-01/01-SocialEngineering.md)